szitenberg/elixir-ds-handbook/pages/_TEMPLATE_chapter.md

 ---
-title: <!-- Page title -->
+title: <!-- Chapter title -->
 search_exclude: true
-description: <!---REPLACE THIS with a one sentence description of the page--->
+description: <!---REPLACE THIS with a one sentence description of the chapter--->
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 page_id: <!---REPLACE THIS with a shortened page name.
 The shortened page name should be in lowercase and separated by underscore(s) if needed.
-For example, page_id of structural bioinformatics will be struct_bioinfo
+For example, page_id of Community building will be community_building -->
 ---

 # [Topic]